-I don’t know about every DJ out there, but I’ve never seen anything wrong with deejaying while also holding down a full or part-time job, many of us do it.
-Whats tricky though, is actually being able to maintain the two successfully.
-From my personal experience, working full-time and deejaying was great in terms of financial security, but it also meant that I was forced to turn down certain opportunities.
-It was also extremely exhausting at times.
-Most jobs won’t let you take time off to go complete a DJ tour outside of the country, which is something that is important when you are trying to get a global reach.
-It can also put a major strain on your ability to create as working full time in America takes up so much time and energy- usually when I got home from work I was drained mentally and physically and far from inspired.
-I say all of this to explain that it’s not always so simple to just “get a job” or “keep a job” while also trying to pursue a full-time DJ career.
-I don’t think me leaving my job was irresponsible in the least bit, and I don’t think that others that may be in this same are position are either.
+I don’t know about every DJ out there, but I’ve never seen anything wrong with deejaying while also holding down a full or part-time job; many of us do it.
+What’s tricky, though, is being able to maintain the two successfully.
+From my personal experience, working full-time and deejaying was excellent in financial security, but it also meant that I was forced to turn down specific opportunities.
+It was also too exhausting at times.
+Most jobs won’t let you take time off to complete a DJ tour outside of the country, which is important when you are trying to get a global reach.
+It can also put a major strain on your ability to create as working full time in America takes up so much time and energy- usually, when I got home from work, I was drained mentally and physically and far from inspired.
+I say all of this to explain that it’s not always so simple to “get a job” or “keep a job” while also pursuing a full-time DJ career.
+I don’t think me leaving my job was irresponsible in the least bit, and I don’t believe that others in this same position are either.

-All of that said, not all is lost, yet.
-If you’re having anxiety about rent don’t be afraid to reach out to your landlord to see if there’s anything you can work out; you never know, people might be willing to be a little more generous given the state of things.
-I plan to not give up, and I hope those reading this do not either.
+All of that said, not all is lost yet.
+If you have anxiety about rent, don’t be afraid to reach out to your landlord to see if there’s anything you can work out; you never know, people might be willing to be a little more generous given the state of things.
+I plan not to give up, and I hope those reading this do not either.
 If you need to take a break from social media, DO IT.
-Social media causes so much unnecessary stress and anxiety that the only way to truly avoid it sometimes is to log off.
-Read a book, do some yoga, write in your journal, record a mix, talk of the phone, etc. We still have plenty of options for creativity within the courtesy of our own homes- lets not forget that.
+Social media causes so much unnecessary stress and anxiety that the only way to avoid it sometimes truly is to log off.
+Read a book, do some yoga, write in your journal, record a mix, talk of the phone, etc. We still have plenty of options for creativity within our own homes’ courtesy- let us not forget that.
 And while we all may be physically quarantined with no clubs, large gatherings, or festivals, the music remains.
-Music can never be contained, and for that I smile.
+Music can never be contained, and for that, I smile.

-Take care or yourselves out there.
+Take care of yourselves out there.